 While an 85g steak is very small in comparison to what the average person consumes, these numbers are not overtly inaccurate.

 In the heat of the debate on The Joe Rogan podcast, James Wilks appeared to come out on top with this point.

-Unfortunately, it was quite frustrating to listen to, because from memory, they got the numbers wrong.
-They had doubled the amount of protein in bread (using the per serve numbers for per slice) while doing the maths, which warped the point.
+Unfortunately, they got the numbers wrong.
+They doubled the amount of protein in bread (using the per serve numbers for per slice) while doing the maths, which warped the point.

-I also have no qualms with using a lean cut of meat for this example, since in the film they made an effort to try paint ALL meat in a negative light, not just higher fat versions.
+I have no qualms with using a lean cut of meat for this example since in the film they made an effort to paint ALL meat in a negative light, not just higher fat versions.

 But it shows the point I am making about calories per gram of protein.
 If somebody was trying to get leaner while maintaining as much muscle mass as possible, they could find it difficult to stay in a calorie deficit while hitting their protein target.

 It is still possible to do on a plant-based diet, it just requires planning.
-I am solely highlighting this since the film indirectly made it look quite easy to reach protein needs.
+I am solely highlighting this since the film made it look easy to reach protein needs.

 Getting Stage Lean as a Bodybuilder on a Plant-Based Diet